Gen711/Gen711/docs/lab_lessons/Lab1_blast.md

 	less -S blast.out

-Oh crap.. there are 16501 lines in that file, how aer we going to find the Scn5a gene that we are looking for??
+Oh crap.. there are 16501 lines in that file, how are we going to find the Scn5a gene that we are looking for??
 Meet `grep`.

 	grep -i SCN5A blast.out

+As an additional exercise, see if you sequenced your favorite gene in the new animals.
+Navigate to http://useast.ensembl.org/Mus_musculus/Info/Index to find the appropriate gene codes.
+For example..

+    grep -i "solute carrier" blast.out
+    grep -i aquaporin blast.out
+    grep -i Rbp2 blast.out